eclipse-quneiform/quneiform/README.md

   halfWidth:               Check for halfwidth Kanas, Hanguls, and punctuation in source and target strings.
   multipartString:         Check for strings that appear to contain multiple parts that are
                            being sliced at runtime.
+  pluralization:           Check for strings being used for both singular and plural that
+                           should be use different variations.

 --disable: Which checks to not perform.
 (Refer to options available above.)
            This will override any options passed to "--enable".